cvarad/swiss_table_set/README.md

 ```

 ## Tests
 I have created a simple benchmarking test for this project.
+The test code will work only with g++.
+For some reason, clang++ fails to recognize the templates.
 <br/>To build and run the tests:
 ```
 make build_test